Volcanoes in Hawaii: Breaking Down Hawaii's Volcanoes by Island

 Planning Your Visit to Hawaii’s Volcanoes

 A few of Hawaii’s volcanoes are within national or state parks, which means a visit might require a bit of planning.
-In this section, we’ll give you entrance fees and other information important for your visit to Hawaii’s volcanoes.
+In this section, we’ll give you entrance fees and other information important for your visit to Hawaii’s volcanoes like where to see lava.

 Where to See Lava in Hawaii

 The Big Island is one of the only places in the United States where you can consistently find lava, however, there is no guarantee that there will be a flow when you visit the island.
-Generally, the Kilauea volcano on the Big Island has remained active from 2009 to 2018, however, there are currently no active flows.
-Check every month or so to find out if there are renewed opportunities to see lava in Hawaii!
+Kilauea volcano on the Big Island had remained active from 2009 to 2018.
+Following a 2018 eruption there was no flowing lava, but, as of Decemeber 2020, a lava lake has formed in the Halema‘uma‘u Crater.
+Check the National Park Service's website every month or so to find out if there are renewed opportunities to see lava in Hawaii!

 Hawaii National Parks Entrance Fees: